timoles/bachelor-arbeit/README.md

 * mby two new lines at end of base64 encoded stuff?

 * Change User Agent to something else

+* Use winapi within lua to do things like base64 encoding

+* check android payload???

+* msfvenom payload generation!!

+* Fallback if malleableTransport fails

 # Bisherige Schritte